RROxford/new-theme/_pages/all_affiliations.md

 ---

-title: Ambassadors listed by affiliation
+title: People listed by affiliation
 type: page
 permalink: /all_affiliations